Richard Bedford Bennett, 1st and last Viscount Bennett1

 Agnes Palmer was the daughter of Joseph Palmer.2 She married Peter Frederick Blaker Bennett, 1st and last Baron Bennett of Edgbaston, son of Frederick C. Bennett and Annie Blaker, in 1905.1 She died on 17 November 1969.1

-Agnes Palmer held the office of Justice of the Peace (J.P.).2 From 1905, her married name became Bennett.1 As a result of her marriage, Agnes Palmer was styled as Baroness Bennett of Edgbaston on 1 July 1953.
+She held the office of Justice of the Peace (J.P.)2 From 1905, her married name became Bennett.1 After her marriage, Agnes Palmer was styled as Baroness Bennett of Edgbaston on 1 July 1953.

 Citations